BernardoTab/Ledger/README.md

 #### Commands

-If you want to run this via commands you'll need to download and install the .NET 8.0 SDK first
+If you want to run this simply via commands you'll need to download and install the .NET 8.0 SDK first

-Then, open the command line in the folder LedgerAPI and run the following commands:
+Then, open the command line in the folder LedgerAPI, where the .csproj is, and run the following commands:

-`dotnet restore
+`dotnet restore`
-dotnet build
+`dotnet build`
-dotnet run`
+`dotnet run`

 This should run your project and it should be listening on port 5015